 Here’s what the match day scoring matrix/criteria looks like:

-Players earn points for scoring goals, completing a pass, crossing the ball right through to interceptions and blocking shots.
+Players earn points for scoring goals, completing a pass, crossing the ball right through to interceptions and making last man tackles.

 Each player can earn lots of points depending on their involvement in the game.
 Generally, winning teams with high possession who score goals tend to win performance dividends.
 Not always, but most of the time.